huggingface/llm-vscode/README.md

 ```

 Note that the example above is a simplified version to explain what is happening under the hood.

+#### URL construction

+The endpoint URL that is queried to fetch suggestions is build the following way:
+- depending on the backend, it will try to append the correct path to the base URL located in the configuration (e.g. `{url}/v1/completions` for the `openai` backend)
+- if no URL is set for the `huggingface` backend, it will automatically use the default URL
+  - it will error for other backends as there is no sensible default URL
+- if you do set the **correct** path at the end of the URL it will not add it a second time as it checks if it is already present
+- there is an option to disable this behavior: `llm.disableUrlPathCompletion`

 ### Suggestion behavior